WKRN-TV: News operation

 Before the advent of satellite technology in the 1980s, the Vanderbilt Television News Archive taped all ABC News broadcasts from the airwaves of WSIX/WNGE/WKRN.
-Some of the recordings prior to that time include local cut-ins to ABC coverage of national elections, which represent the only preservations of the station's news broadcasts of that time; a 1979 signoff clip from the station is also available at the archive.
+Some of the recordings prior to that time include local cut-ins to ABC coverage of national elections, which represent the only preservations of the station's news broadcasts of that time; a 1979 recording of a late night ABC News broadcast also included the station's signoff sequence.

 On October 11, 2011, WKRN began broadcasting its local newscasts in high definition, becoming the last Nashville television station to make the upgrade.
 This included a brand new news set that was built in a separate studio that was based on a design shared by all Young stations that have upgraded to HD, replacing the "working newsroom" set that had been used for the newscasts since 1986.

 On March 29, 2014, WKRN added an additional hour of newscasts on both Saturday and Sunday mornings beginning at 5 a.m.

+On September 8, 2023, WKRN became the market's second station to debut a 3 p.m. newscast.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

-WKRN shut down its analog signal over VHF channel 2 on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal remained on its pre-transition UHF channel 27.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former VHF analog channel 2.
+WKRN shut down its analog signal over VHF channel 2 on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal remained on its pre-transition UHF channel 27, using virtual channel 2.

-Availability

 Cable carriage

-WKRN is available to every Middle Tennessee cable provider, including Comcast Xfinity channels 2 (SD) and 1002 (HD).
-Those channel allocations also apply to AT&T U-verse.
+WKRN is available to every Middle Tennessee cable provider, including Xfinity channels 2 (SD) and 1002 (HD).
+Those channel allocations also apply to U-verse.
 WKRN is also available on Charter Spectrum channels 2 (SD) and 702 (HD).

 In Clarksville, it is available to subscribers of CDE Lightband Cable channels 2 (SD) and 902 (HD).
-WKRN is also available on Mediacom and Charter in the Hopkinsville, Kentucky area.
+WKRN is also available on Mediacom and Charter in the Hopkinsville, Kentucky, area.